spensbot/captivate/README.md

 ## Create once, Perform anywhere

 Since all dmx channels boil down to the same parameters, captivate scenes can play on any lighting setup.
 Add and remove fixtures, or change venues with ease.

-## Share your Creations

-We live in an open source world.
-Share your best scenes and creations with other captivate users!

 ## Developers